tiandiao123/cleaning_and_getting_data/CodeBook.md

 average of fBodyBodyGyroJerkMag-std()
 average of fBodyBodyGyroJerkMag-meanFreq().

-Then, the cleandata.xlsx and cleandata.txt shows average value of differnt variables above based on different activity names(WALKING, WALKINGUPSTAIRS,WALKINGDOWNSTAIRS,SITTING,SATNDING,LAYING).
+Then, the cleandata.txt shows average value of differnt variables above based on different activity names(WALKING, WALKINGUPSTAIRS,WALKINGDOWNSTAIRS,SITTING,SATNDING,LAYING) and the subject ids.
 The unit for average value is HZ.